-Feedback to stakeholders/Council A written response will be made to all submissions once the Long Term Financial Plan 2025-2034 has been adopted by Council.
-Timeframe for consultation Commencing on 23 May and concluding on 13 June 2024.
-Community Input Commentary on the Draft LTFP
+Timeframe for consultation Commenced on 23 May and concluded on 13 June 2024.
+Community input Commentary on the Draft LTFP

-Targets from the LTFP will be communicated to Council staff to inform the 2025/26 Annual Business Plan and Budget process.
+Targets from the LTFP will be communicated to Council staff to inform the 2025/2026 Annual Business Plan and Budget process.